cjstreet/Pewlett-Hackard-Analysis/README.md

 ### Overview

 As large numbers of employees retire, Pewlett Hackard is preparing for the future.
-The company is planning on offering a retirement package to eligible employees and determing which positions will need to be filled.
+The company is planning to offer a retirement package to eligible employees.
+Also, they need to determine how many and which positions will need to be filled.
 Pewlett Hackard needs to prepare for possibly thousands of job openings to replace the retirees.

 #### Data to collect and analyze